Hexagon/croner/README.md

 job.trigger();		// Force a trigger instantly
 job.pause();		// Pause trigger
 job.resume();		// Resume trigger
-job.stop();		// Stop job completely, it isn't possible to resume after this
+job.stop();		// Stop the job completely.
+It is not possible to resume after this.
+				// Note that this also removes named jobs from the exported `scheduledJobs` array.
 ```

 #### Properties